 Data-Driven Model Routing

 Adding support for a new AI provider requires exactly one line in the route table.
-The MODEL_ROUTES configuration maps model name prefixes to their API credentials (config file paths and environment variable names).
+The MODEL_ROUTES configuration maps model name prefixes to their API credentials (config file paths and environment variable names) and capability flags (such as supportsFunctionCalling).
 The Agent’s collectEnv() function traverses this table to dynamically load all provider configurations, and the Worker’s createProviderFromEnv() uses resolveModelRoute() to create the correct CompletionProvider at runtime.

 graph LR